MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 description: "Information about Microsoft Edge for Business Preview"
 ---

-# Microsoft Edge for Business (Private Preview)
+# Microsoft Edge for Business (Public Preview)

 This article describes the benefits Microsoft Edge for Business brings to your users and how to enable this experience for your organization.

 > [!NOTE]
-> Microsoft Edge for Business is available in private preview.
+> Microsoft Edge for Business is available in public preview.
 Preview features and experiences are in development and are available so you can get early access and send us feedback.
 Note that for this preview:
 > - The Microsoft Edge for Business visual treatment and branding is not currently available on mobile as part of the preview.
 > - IT admin management capabilities will be available soon.